lostintangent/gistpad/README.md

 ## Configuration Settings

+- `GistPad: Always Show Comments` - Specifies whether to always show the comment thread UI whenever you open a Gist file.
+Defaults to `false`.

-- `Gistpad: Api Url` - Specified the GitHub API server to use.
+- `Gistpad: Api Url` - Specifies the GitHub API server to use.
 By default, this points at GitHub.com (`https://api.github.com`), but if you're using GitHub Enterprise, then you need to set this to the v3 API URL of your GitHub server.
 This should be something like `https://[YOUR_HOST]/api/v3`.

 - `Gistpad: Paste Screenshot Type`: